Radk6/MC-Optimization-Guide/mods-n-stuff/Java-things.md

 # JVM Argumenst

-From my experience, JVM arguments don't do much (if anything).
-The only JVM args I'd recommend are these:
+If you're on **Java 21 or newer** and have plenty of RAM, I'd recommend these args:

 ``
 -XX:+UseZGC -XX:+ZGenerational
 ``

-They're for **Java 21 or newer** and they enable Generational ZGC.
-The only exception is GraalVM, which doesn't support it yet.